-During the negotiation of the grant agreement, account is taken of the results of the ethical review.
-The result of the ethical review is reflected in the Description of the work set out in to the grant agreement.
+During the negotiation of the grant agreement, account is taken of the results of the ethics review.
+This may entail changes in Annex I to the grant agreement following negotiations, or in certain cases termination of negotiations.
+Insertion of the relevant special clause(s) in the grant agreement may here be envisaged.